When Can My Child Self-Administer Medication?

 Even so, keeping children dependent on their parents for this routine task can delay independence and create friction at home – with some teens even refusing their medicine.
 And children who don’t feel like an integral part of the “treatment team” can’t provide effective feedback about whether the treatment is working.
 Therefore, parents must move their children toward this responsibility over a period of years.

-The first step is to make sure your child understands what the medication is and why it’s taken.
+How to get kids to take medicine?
+Make sure your child understands what the medication is and why it’s taken.
 (Never tell your child the medicine is a “vitamin.”)
 Explaining these matters is like teaching kids about sex: describe a little at first, adding details when the child is ready to understand more.

 First explain what ADHD is: For a young child, you might discuss the parts of ADHD they have, such as, “You know how you sometimes have trouble sitting still in class?” or “Sometimes it’s hard to pay attention because everything you see says ‘pay attention to me.'”